Cpl. Elmer John Bensing Jr.

 As they returned, they saw Japanese facing speakers and listening.
 An American who could speak Japanese told them that the war was over.
 When a Japanese officer repeated this, the prisoners knew that it was true.

 On September 20, 1945, the former POWs were rescued by American troops.
 Elmer was returned to the Philippines.
 He was boarded onto the U.S.S.
 Marine Shark arriving at San Francisco on November 1, 1945.
 His journey back to the U. S. had ended where it began a little over four years earlier.
+Elmer was awarded a number of medals.
+Among them were the purple heart and bronze star.

 Elmer was discharged on February 26, 1946.